Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 26 Desember 2025 13.46.19 UTC
+- WIB: Jumat, 26 Desember 2025 14.30.52 UTC
-- WITA: Jumat, 26 Desember 2025 14.46.19 UTC
+- WITA: Jumat, 26 Desember 2025 15.30.52 UTC
-- WIT: Jumat, 26 Desember 2025 15.46.19 UTC
+- WIT: Jumat, 26 Desember 2025 16.30.52 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"Never give up.
+There is no such thing as an ending, just a new beginning."

-Kategori: nature
+Kategori: inspirational